Product

 What are SaaS metrics?

 SaaS metrics are the basis for measuring the growth of a SaaS business.
-They play a key role in creating an effective marketing budget, product development plan, and positive customer experiences.
+They are key in creating an effective marketing budget, product development plan, and positive customer experiences.

-So what happens if you discover that you’re not hitting your metrics goals?
-Let’s run some diagnostics on what could be going wrong.
+So, what happens if you discover that you’re not hitting your metrics goals?
+Let’s run some diagnostics to determine what could be going wrong.

 5 reasons why you’re not hitting SaaS growth goals